Hurghada Excursions to Cairo

 Colossal statues are one of the hallmarks of ancient Egyptian civilization, and the Great Sphinx of Giza is the most famous.
 It was carved directly from the bedrock during the 4th Dynasty (c.2613–2494 BC), making it the oldest.
 Ancient Egyptian sphinxes represented the king with the body of a lion in a clear demonstration of his power.

 The evidence points to the Great Sphinx being carved during the reign of Khafre (Khefren to the ancient Greeks; c.2558–2532 BC), the builder of the second of the Giza pyramids.
 The Great Sphinx and the temple in front of it, the Sphinx Temple, lie directly next to Khafre’s valley temple and the lower portion of the causeway leading up to his mortuary temple and Pyramid.
-Careful archaeological analysis revealed that the valley temple was finished before work was begun on the Great Sphinx and its temple.
+Careful archaeological analysis revealed that the valley temple was finished before work on the Great Sphinx and its temple was begun.
 Research of the Great Sphinx’s facial features has also shown striking similarities with those of Khafre’s statues.

 The Great Sphinx has captured the imagination of travellers and explorers for millennia, even in ancient Egyptian times.
 During the 18th Dynasty (c.1550–1295 BC), it came to be seen as a manifestation of the sun god and was called Horemakhet, “Horus in the Horizon”.
 King Amenhotep II (c.1427–1400 BC) built a temple next to the Sphinx, which he dedicated to this god.
 His son, Thutmose IV (c.1400–1390 BC), erected a monumental stela between its front paws, called the Dream Stela, on which he recorded a fascinating event.

-Pyramid Complex of Khafre
+The Pyramid Complex of Khafre

 Khafre (c.2558–2532 BC), whom the ancient Greeks knew as Khefren, was a son of King Khufu (Cheops), the builder of the Great Pyramid.
 He built the second pyramid complex at Giza and constructed his tomb on slightly higher ground, making it appear just as tall as his father’s.
 At 143.5 meters in height, however, his Pyramid is only marginally shorter and a tremendously impressive monument.
 Its core masonry is made of blocks of local limestone.
 The top of the Pyramid still preserves the beautifully polished blocks of high-quality limestone that once encased most of the structure’s towering height.
 This white stone was quarried in Turah, south of Maadi, and transported here by ship.